 Several off campus reunion gatherings also took place:

 Alumni and friends braved the rainy weather and returned to campus to visit the museum, enjoy lunch in the dining hall and library, and tour the dorms.
 Board games in the Dining Hall replaced water polo and Frisbee golf, which were canceled due to the rainy weather.
 Up in the gym, Jim Dahler and Rick Duque hosted pick-up volleyball and basketball games for alumni and students.
-It was also nice to see former faculty members Greg Lawson, Blair Maffris, Lucia Dick and Jacques Pauwels visiting with reunion classes.
+It was also nice to see former faculty members Greg Lawson and Blair Maffris visiting with reunion classes.

 Rev. Bill Ripley ’60 led the alumni chapel service in the afternoon.
 Jana Sima ’03 read an excerpt from her sister’s book Monday Never Comes, follosed by a chapel talk by Webb trustee Dr. Rahmi Mowjood ’90.